Malacacheta

 Malacacheta is a Brazilian municipality located in the northeast of the state of Minas Gerais.
 Its population as of 2020 was estimated to be 18,602 people living in a total area of 719 km2.
-The city belongs to the mesoregion of Vale do Mucuri and to the micro-region of Teófilo Otoni.
+The city is part of the Immediate Geographic Region of Teófilo Otoni.
 It became a municipality in 1924.

+Geography

 Malacacheta is located at an elevation of 432 meters, 90 km. west of Teófilo Otoni.
 The distance to the state capital, Belo Horizonte, is 515 km.
 Neighboring municipalities are: Setubinha, Novo Cruzeiro, Ladainha, Poté, Franciscópolis and Água Boa.